loljoshie/loljoshie/README.md

 With our all-in-one approach, it doesn't take long to guild-a-bot! https://www.guildabot.com/

-Use code "**GetGuilda2023**" at checkout to get 10% off yearly subscription!
+Use code "**GetGuilda2023**" at checkout to get an extra 10% off yearly subscription!

 ### MY BIO